Resources

 CMMC Level 3 certification process

-“If you’re aspiring to be CMMC Level 5 certified, use the recently published NIST 800-172 to start identifying and implementing the enhanced controls required at the higher levels of CMMC.”
+“If you’re aspiring to be CMMC Level 3 certified, use NIST 800-172 to start identifying and implementing the enhanced controls required at the higher levels of CMMC.”

 The benefits of CMMC certification

 CMMC is designed in a way to scale with the organization’s maturity level, so can be used to benchmark and improve an organization’s cybersecurity capabilities.
 These improvements make information more secure, enhancing network and system best practices.
-The consequences of a cybersecurity breach can be severe, so organizations benefit from improving their processes and practices.
+The consequences of a cybersecurity breach can be severe, so organizations benefit from improving their processes and practices, as per the CMMC benchmark.

 Does CMMC place an additional cost burden on contractors?